DavidRaab/website/content/posts/draft-closures.md

 let add x   = fun y -> x + y
 ```

 Both definitions of `add` are the same in F# because of currying.
-You use
-it this way:
+Because
+`x` is now passed as an argument we can now create multiple different
+`add` functions where each function has access to a different `x`.

 ```fsharp
 let add1  = add 1